 Fantastic glaciers everywhere

 There are spectacular glaciers scattered throughout the whole area, making up about 25 percent of the park.
-These glaciers melt during the summer time, which become the spring of many rivers flowing through the region, braiding like arteries.
+These glaciers melt during the summertime, which becomes the spring of many rivers flowing through the region, braiding like arteries.
 If you’re looking for the most spectacular glaciers, then search for Bagley Icefield, Nabesna, Malaspina, and Hubbard.
 This area is known to have the largest concentration of glaciers in North America.
 If you’re eager to explore even more, then book a tour of hiking and ice climbing or sail through the waters of the park and enjoy its lovely nature.

 Try out Packrafting